AsyncBanana/microdiff/README.md

 const diff = require("microdiff").default;
 ```

 There are three different types of changes. `CREATE`, `REMOVE`, and `CHANGE`.
 The `path` property gives a path to the property in the new object (or the old object in the case of `REMOVE`).
-Each element in the array is a key to the next property a level deeper until you get to the property changed.
+Each element in the paths is a key to the next property a level deeper until you get to the property changed, and it is string or a number, depending on whether the object is an Array or Object (Objects with number keys will still be strings).
 The `value` property exists in types `CREATE` and `CHANGE`, and it contains the value of the property added/changed.

 # Benchmarks